Under the current law, there are three types of employment status:

 Preparing for the change

-Once the two categories are combined, workers will gain the right to redundancy pay and the right to collective consultation in some circumstances.
-If you plan to restructure and outsource roles, it would be sensible to do it before the change.
+It is worth remembering that once the two categories are combined, workers will gain the right to redundancy pay and the right to collective consultation in some circumstances.
+If you plan to restructure or outsource roles, it would be sensible to do it before the change.

 Will employers outsource everything to contractors?